-- The scheduling policy: we study both FIFO buffers, and Priority Queues (where priority is determined by the number of remaining passes required). - The buffer management policy: we design and evaluate both preemptive policies (where packets residing in the buffer can be discarded), and non-preemptive policies. - The implementation cost: Our model allows for a copying cost of packets into the buffer that reflects the impact multiple accesses to the buffer have on the system's throughput.
+- The scheduling policy: we study both FIFO buffers, and Priority Queues (where priority is determined by the number of remaining passes required). - The buffer management policy: we design and evaluate both preemptive policies (where packets residing in the buffer can be discarded), and non-preemptive policies. - The implementation cost: Our model allows for a copying cost of packets into the the buffer which reflects the impact multiple accesses to the buffer have system's throughput.

-We design and analyze algorithms that aim at maximizing the overall value obtained by the system, which is affected by both the packet-level throughput (considered as benefit) and the copying cost (considered as penalty).
-We note that the concept of copying cost used in our model may be applied to capture various types of "costs" related to admitting a new packet to the buffer, including processing, power consumption, latency, memory access bandwidth, etc. In particular, we shall see that this cost may serve as a parameter that can be tuned by the operator in order to balance between various aspects pertaining to the system's performance.
-We further note that our model can also be used to model cold-cache penalties.
+We design and analyze algorithms which aim at maximizing the overall value obtained by the system, which is affected by both the packet-level throughput (considered as benefit) an the copying cost (considered as penalty).
+We note that our model can also be used to model cold-cache penalties.
 A detailed description of our model is given in Section II.

 For our analytical results, we use competitive analysis to evaluate the performance of our proposed policies.
 For the case where no copying cost is incurred, we design and analyze buffer management algorithms for both FIFO- and PQ-based environments.
 We show that non-preemptive architectures may suffer form extremely large performance degradation compared to the optimal performance possible.
-On the other hand, we prove that natural buffer management policies for PQbased environments are optimal when preemption is allowed, and further show that FIFO-based environments endowed with preemption, although they are not optimal, can obtain a reasonable guaranteed throughput compared to the optimal performance possible, which depends only on the maximum number of passes a packet requires.
+On the other hand, we prove that natural buffer management policies for PQ-based environments are optimal when preemption is allowed, and further show that FIFO-based environments endowed with preemption, although they are not optimal, can obtain a reasonable guaranteed throughput compared to the optimal performance possible, which depends only on the maximum number of passes a packet requires.
 These results are presented in Section III.
 For the case where the system incurs a strictly positive copying cost, we devise competitive buffer management algorithms for PQ-based environments, and provide an elaborate analysis of their performance guarantees.
 These results are presented in Section IV.